 When I go back in a couple of weeks, I am off to Phnom Penh to help out in an orphanage before heading to the beach.

-www.asialifeguide.com is a great source of information. almost 8 years ago
+www.asialifeguide.com is a great source of information. about 8 years ago

 Siem Reap is *the* place to go, to visit Angkor Wat.
 Top tip: If you do go for sunrise, check out a temple or two immediately afterwards, as most people piss off back to Siem Reap for brekky, so you'll have the place pretty much to yourself, which the best way to see it.